cfreshman/gauntlet-p3/md/implementation_plan.md

 - Regular security audits

 ### Performance
-- Optimize video loading
+- Optimize video loading and playback
 - Minimize battery usage
 - Reduce network calls
-- Cache management
+- Efficient caching

-This plan will be updated as we progress through the phases and gather user feedback.
+This plan will be updated as we progress and gather user feedback.
+The focus remains on delivering the best possible experience for Minecraft video consumers.